Sean Taylor: Legal issues

-In October 2004, Taylor was arrested in Fairfax County, Virginia, on a charge of driving under the influence of alcohol following a birthday party in Washington, D.C., for former Redskins receiver Rod Gardner.
-Pulled over for driving 82 mph on the Beltway, where the speed limit is 55 mph, Taylor failed a field sobriety test and then refused a blood alcohol (BAC) test, which resulted in his arrest.
-A Fairfax County judge acquitted Taylor of the charges in March 2005 after viewing a videotape of Taylor's roadside sobriety tests that, according to the judge, failed to demonstrate obvious intoxication.
+In October 2004, Taylor was arrested in Fairfax County, Virginia, on a charge of driving under the influence of alcohol following a birthday party for former Redskins receiver Rod Gardner in Washington, D.C.
+Taylor was pulled over for driving 82 mph on the Beltway, where the speed limit is 55 mph.
+Taylor subsequently failed a field sobriety test and then refused a blood alcohol (BAC) test, which resulted in his arrest.

+In March 2005, a Fairfax County judge acquitted Taylor of the DWI charge after viewing a videotape of Taylor's roadside sobriety tests that, according to the judge, failed to demonstrate obvious intoxication.
 Taylor was, however, convicted for refusing to take a blood alcohol test requested by a Virginia state police officer.
-But when this case was heard on appeal in March 2005, Taylor was acquitted of refusing to take the BAC test, with the judge ruling there was a lack of probable cause for the request.
+Taylor's conviction on refusing to take the blood alcohol test was heard on appeal later that month, in March 2005, and Taylor was also acquitted of that charge, with the judge ruling there was a lack of probable cause for the request.

-Taylor was sought by police following a June 2005 incident in which bullets were fired into a stolen vehicle.
-During an April 2006 trial, Taylor pled no contest to misdemeanor battery and assault charges; he was placed on 18 months probation and ordered to support ten Miami-Dade County schools by speaking about the importance of education and donating $1,000 to each school.
+In June 2005, Taylor was sought by police following an incident in which bullets were fired into a stolen vehicle.

+In April 2006 trial, Taylor pled no contest to misdemeanor battery and assault charges, and was placed on 18 months probation and ordered to support ten Miami-Dade County schools by speaking about the importance of education and donating $1,000 to each school.